julbrs/digitalgarden/src/site/notes/public/Why and How Migrate From Firebase to Serverless Stack?.md

 #serverless #sst #cdk #aws [[SST\|SST]]

+> [!NOTE] SST Series
-_This article is the third of a series around SST - Serverless Stack.
+> This article is the third of a series around SST - Serverless Stack.
 I will try to let you discover some amazing aspects of this particular solution in the serverless world.
-You can find the first article_ _[here (introduction)](https://sidoine.org/sst-the-most-underrated-serverless-framework-you-need-to-discover)_ _and the second one_ _[here (some constructs presentation)](https://sidoine.org/sst-the-most-underrated-serverless-framework-you-need-to-discover-part-2)__._
+You can find the first article_ _[here (introduction)](https://sidoine.org/sst-the-most-underrated-serverless-framework-you-need-to-discover)_ _and the second one_ _[here (some constructs presentation)](https://sidoine.org/sst-the-most-underrated-serverless-framework-you-need-to-discover-part-2)__.

 [Firebase](https://firebase.google.com/) is a fantastic tool.
 It allows you to build mobile or web applications without having to manage a backend by yourself.
 But somehow, this comes with some drawbacks.
 In this article I will explain you why you may want to switch, and a practical guide to switch.